 The growing Humanist movement might have changed some ideological perspectives and politics, but had good support from:

-- The fall of Constantinople in 1453, which led to a number of greek scholars fleeing westwards, taking their knowledge with them.
+- The Fall of Constantinople in 1453, which led to a number of Greek scholars fleeing westwards, taking their knowledge with them.note

 - Which in turn closed the Silk Route to the east, and led to sailors trying to find another way to China.
-Cue Columbus, and circumnavigators like Magellan.
+Cue Columbus, the Portuguese explorersnote , and circumnavigators like Magellan (who was Portuguese).

 - And then Johannes Gutenberg came along with his printing device, making it easier for people with bright ideas to spread them.
-Martin Luther was one of the first to use the press for political purposes, with great success.
+Martin Luther was one of the first to use the press to address a mass audience, with great success.

 - To top it all, new mercantile power led to more use of money, and a breach with the old natural household.
 Cue Capitalism.

-However, like the Enlightenment before the American and French Revolutions, the Renaissance, whether in Italy, or its smaller offshoots in Holland, England, France, Germany and Spain, was the province of intellectual aristocrats and emerging middle-classes, a small minority at best.
-Protestantism and the Counter-Reformation succeeded in weakening the hold of the Church and brought power to secular rulers, but it rarely resulted in mass movements, although the movements that resulted in the Peasants' Wars and the English Revolution were steps in that direction.
+However, like the Enlightenment before the American and French Revolutions, the Renaissance, whether in Italy, or its offshoots in Holland, England, France, Germany, Spain and Portugal, was the province of intellectual aristocrats and emerging middle-classes, a small minority at best.
+The Reformation to some extent succeeded in weakening the hold of the Church and brought power to secular rulers, but it rarely resulted in mass movements, although the movements that resulted in the Peasants' Wars and the English Revolution were steps in that direction.

 - Antiquated Linguistics:

-- Altum Videtur: The choice language of educated scholars of the time since the revived Roman interest.
+- Gratuitous Latin: The choice language of educated scholars of the time since the revived Roman interest.